freenas/freenas-docs/userguide/snippets/alertevents.rst

 next to that message.

-Behind the scenes, an alert daemon checks for various alert conditions, such as volume and disk status, and writes the current conditions to :file:`/var/tmp/alert`.
+Behind the scenes, an alert daemon checks for various alert conditions, such as pool and disk status, and writes the current conditions to :file:`/var/tmp/alert`.
 The daemon retrieves the current alert status every minute and changes the solid green alert icon to flashing red when a new alert is detected.